 Yah, this is going to require a tiny bit of effort, but far less than you’d expect: I signed up for MeetUp.com and found five interesting clubs within FIVE minutes.

 Now, all of the above doesn’t mean anything if you don’t do the next step.

 Believe it or not, I’m kind of a shy nerd.
-After two years of traveling and struggling to really make new solid friendships, I recently moved to Nashville and decided to make finding good friends a HUGE priority.
+After two years of traveling and struggling to really make new solid friendships, Prior to moving to Manhattan, I moved to Nashville and decided to make finding good friends a HUGE priority.

 I knew I had to be proactive, so I was.